 Self-directed online learning seems to be a great option.
 It allows a lot of freedom and is cost-effective.
-But what’s the use, if you don’t do it in the end?
-And it seems most people don’t – it’s just a fact to be accepted.
+But what’s the use, if you don’t make it in the end?
+And it seems that most people don’t – it’s plain facts.

 Mentor-led online programming courses: what's against them

-Well, mentor-led courses on the other hand require real investment.
+Mentor-led courses require real investment.
 The main cons that you could line up would be that they’re:

 Without these, you might as well feel lost at times, and you might end up losing time, motivation, or track of your own progress.
 So this con can actually be a pro for some.